sirikothe/gotextfsm/README.md

 > [!IMPORTANT]
 > Following are some of the known examples:
-> * golang restricts repeat count to be 1000 while Python allows it to be 2^^16 -1.
+> * Golang restricts repeat count to be 1000 while Python allows it to be 2^^16 -1.
 Because of this reason, the regular expressions like `Value SAP_COUNT ([0-9]{1,1500})` throw an error.
 > More details about this are discussed at https://github.com/golang/go/issues/7252
-> * golang does not support negative or positive [lookahead or lookbehind](https://github.com/golang/go/issues/18868) nor backreferences
+> * Golang does not support negative or positive [lookahead or lookbehind](https://github.com/golang/go/issues/18868) nor backreferences
 >     * Perl syntax like `(?<`.
 The regex like `Value NAME (\S.*(?<!\s))` throws an error

 ## Testing